I waded into the forests up Steamboat Creek and found a pretty cool waterfall, using lidar both at home and in the field.

 Okay, back to the task at hand.

 Like all things born into existence in the year of 1976, this bridge has aged like fine wine.
 (Editor's note: I'm looking at this post again a year later, and after playing 3 hours of volleyball the night before, I'm feeling every bit of that birth year...)

 I hopped down off this bridge and plowed up the creek to scout out a new area.

 Yeah, that's as sketchy as it looks.
 One of those log chunks was bobbing in the water, the other was fairly solid, the rocks between them were wet and slick and a worse bet than the wood.
 But it was the only way to get across and back.
 That larger log in the background was causing me concern because it was floating and tootling around quite a bit and I didn't want it ramming me or the floating stuff I stupidly chose to walk on.

 Looking up this creek in a heavily burned area, there are 10 waterfalls over the next 1.15 miles.
-This area does not get much foot traffic, if any.
+This area does not get much foot traffic.
 One of the adventures for this summer, I suspect.